‘My mouth has got a taste for something

 Hamburger was produced by Edward S. Feldman and Charles R. Meeker.
 Feldman was no slouch.
 Around this time he produced Witness, The Hitcher, The Golden Child.
 He later went on to produce, The Truman Show, 101 Dalmatians and K-19: The Widowmaker.

 According to IMDB, the film was released independently by its production company FM Entertainment, Feldman/Meeker Production.
 The company went out of business and it’s up in the air who now exactly holds the rights to Hamburger: The Motion Picture.
-It’s just floating around out there with no owners and seemingly no one looking very hard to get the rights to it.
+It’s just floating around out there with no owners and seemingly no one looking very hard to get the rights to it or able to find the original film to use in order to arrange a more updated release.
+So, the copy of the movie that was released on VHS is the only copy of it to watch.

 That seems like the most appropriate end to the story of Hamburger.
 The best way to watch Hamburger: The Motion Picture today is via YouTube thanks to someone who ripped it from an old VHS copy and uploaded the film.